Solomon-Kebede/solomon-kebede.github.io/alx-challenge-2022/the-clues/index.md

     </div>
 </div>

 Combining all this into a python script, we get the following script.
-The reason I have used the `aiohttp` library instead of the usual `requests` is because, I was expecting to make requests of the entire *SQL Injection Payloads List*, which we saw available on [this github repo](https://github.com/payloadbox/sql-injection-payload-list) and with that scale the `requests` library is very slow
+The reason I have used the `aiohttp` library instead of the usual `requests` is because, I was expecting to make requests of the entire *SQL Injection Payloads List* (which we saw available on [this GitHub repo](https://github.com/payloadbox/sql-injection-payload-list)) and with that scale the `requests` library is very slow.

 I saved the following python script as `venicodivici.py`